nodejs/node/doc/api/n-api.md

 in case the underlying native resource needs to be cleaned up when the external JavaScript value gets collected.

-Note: The created value is not an object, and therefore does not support additional properties.
+*Note*: The created value is not an object, and therefore does not support additional properties.
 It is considered a distinct value type: calling `napi_typeof()` with an external value yields `napi_external`.